The old carpet with its Byzantine border

 “Yes.
 I’m sure.
 Nico can’t harm you while he’s in your body sleeping at Babs.
 Nobody will be wanting to kill Nico, if he’s the one who knows where the eyeball and contraption are.”

 It made sense in a way.
-One look at the Bigalow made Jonathan realize he couldn’t turn his back on him now.
-Saving the lug from prison was the most important thing in his life.
+One look at the Bigalow made me realize I couldn’t turn my back on him.
+Saving the lug from prison was the most important thing.
 “What should I do, exactly?”

-“Ask the guy at the front desk if he has any messages for the blue mice.
+“Ask the guy at the front desk if he has any messages for the blue dormouse.
 Don’t worry.
 He speaks English.”

 ###

-Jonathan shivered barefoot on the black-rubber matting that ran down a gray-brick hallway.
-The chestnut-brown hair on his chest and legs was still moist.
-He could tell by looking down he was a hairy-muscular man of above-average height.
-He wrapped a skimpy-damp towel more tightly around his waist and adjusted the mascot head on his shoulders.
+I shivered barefoot on the black-rubber matting that ran down a gray hallway.
+The brown hair on my chest and legs was still moist.
+I could tell by looking down I was a muscular man of above-average height.
+I wrapped a skimpy-damp towel more tightly around my waist and adjusted the mascot head on my shoulders.

-He ventured forward in the red light and came to a black-vinyl seating area.
+I ventured forward in the red light and came to a black-vinyl seating area.
 What the—?
-Other men with towels were watching gay pornography on a big-screen TV.
-He’d heard enough about bath houses to recognize when he was in one.
-Nothing about his current situation aroused any carnal feelings.
+Other men with towels were watching gay porn on a big-screen TV.
+I’d heard enough about bath houses to recognize when I was in one.

-All I have to do is take the helmet off, and I’ll be back asleep at Babs.
-But he didn’t do that.
-Instead, Jonathan tried to come up with theories about why Nico would be in the baths.
+I tried to come up with theories about why Nico would be in the baths.
 Perhaps it had to do with the anonymity of the location.
 People didn’t generally report who or what they’d seen in places like this.
-That, coupled with the mask, would keep his activities discreet.

-He wasn’t of a frame of mind to join in group sex using a stranger’s body.
-He wondered what Bigalow would do in this situation, or if he’d even been here.
-Was he taking this all too seriously?
-It wasn’t like he was anti-sex.
-It was more about how all this reflected on his spouse—not good at all.
-Maybe, Bigalow had no control where the other costume was at swap-time.
+I wasn’t in the frame of mind to join in group sex using a stranger’s body.
+I wondered what Bigalow would do in this situation, or if he’d even been here.
+Was I taking this too seriously?
+It wasn’t like I was anti-sex.
+It was more about how all this reflected on my spouse—not good.
+Maybe Bigalow had no control over where other costumes were at swap-time.
 That made sense.

-He didn’t let himself get angry, especially after his experience in Paris.
-How could he possibly hold Bigalow accountable for Nico?
-Jonathan focused on his mission to find the front desk.
-The maze of hallways didn’t make it evident which went where, exactly.
+I didn’t let myself get angry, especially after my experience in Paris.
+How could I hold Bigalow accountable for Nico?
+I focused on my mission to find the front desk.
+The maze of hallways didn’t make it evident which way to go, exactly.
 All the doorways had exit signs leading to other labyrinths.

-He turned a corner and made it to the locker room.
-He found #19.
-He unlocked it using the key on his wrist and found the rest of the dormouse costume hanging on a hook.
-A pair of old running shoes sat at the bottom.
-He looked in one and found a wallet.
-He opened it to an I.D.
+I turned a corner and made it to the locker room.
+I found #19.
+I unlocked it using the key on my wrist and found the rest of the dormouse costume hanging on a hook.
+A pair of old running shoes, jeans and a t-shirt sat at the bottom.
+I picked up the jeans and found a wallet in the back pocket.
+I opened it to an I.D.
 It showed a handsome soldier with short hair and a square jaw.
-The name was in a foreign alphabet and seemed to spell HNKRAN KY3HEYOB.
+The name was in the Russian alphabet and read Николай Кузнецов.

-Jonathan eyed the exit and considered putting on the blue velveteen suit and leaving.
-He thought that was too risky with no place to go.
-He put everything back as he found it and padlocked the locker.
+I eyed the exit and considered putting on the blue velveteen suit and leaving.
+I thought that was too risky with no place to go.
+I put everything back as I found it and padlocked the locker.

-He tingled with fear as he ventured back into the dim corridors to mill about looking for clues.
-The bathhouse had no name he could find.
-Whatever posters or signs he could see seemed to be multilingual, like at an airport, but none had any names he could make out.
+I tingled with fear as I ventured back into the dim corridors to mill about looking for clues.
+The bathhouse had no name I could find.
+Whatever posters or signs I could see seemed to be multilingual, like at an airport, but none had any names I could make out.

-He ventured down a different corridor, drawn by what he first thought sounded like barking.
-He turned a corner to find a room full of restraints and torture devices.
+I ventured down a different corridor, drawn by what I first thought sounded like barking.
+I turned a corner to find a room full of restraints and torture devices.
 A naked man was bent over, with his neck and wrists inside a stockade.
 A man wearing black-leather chaps and a vest, but nothing else, was spanking the man’s ass with a leather paddle.

-Jonathan had heard of such things of course, but never seen it in real life.
-He was shocked, amused, even a little embarrassed for the guy.
+I had heard of such things of course, but never seen it in real life.
+I was shocked, amused, even a little embarrassed for the guy.
 And yet, there was something undeniably powerful about the energy in the dungeon.

 WHACK